elishamutang/project-library/README.md

 1. Ensure data from book object is displayed in main container.

-2. Display book dynamically in main element whenever user inserts a new book.
+2. Display book dynamically in main element whenever user inserts a new book. *Solved using auto-fit/auto-fill and minmax for grid-items.
+Alternatively can use media queries but out of scope for this project.*

-3. Use grid to dynamically adjust inside main element (i.e resize book 'cards' to fit within main element).
+3. Use grid to dynamically adjust inside main element (i.e resize book 'cards' to fit within main element). *Solved using auto-fit/auto-fill and minmax for grid-items.*

 Future improvements: